jstar88/CSRFProtector/README.md

 CSRFProtector rewritting urls can avoid some type of javascript with the purpuse to simulate humans.

 #### Race conditions
-Sometimes there are too many click at second from the same browser,with CSRFProtector you can choose the time between script end execution and next request incoming.
+Sometimes there are too many click at second from the same browser,with CSRFProtector you can choose the time between script end execution and next incoming request.

 #### No cookie or database used
 CSRFProtector want to be full unintrusive.